 Each of these will change the scope of your available options.
-It's worth noting that Part M states a minimum lift size to comply with the building regulations (along with other requirements), defining the requirements for each lift type as follows:
+It's worth noting that Part M states a minimum lift size to comply with the building regulations (along with other requirements), defining the requirements for each type as follows:

-If you need to comply with Part M for your building project it's always worth letting your lift provider know and double checking they have included for this within the lift quote.
+If you need to comply with Part M for your building project it's always worth letting your lift provider know and double checking they have included for this within the quote.

 The requirements of lift product use can vary, for example in an office there may be traffic at the start of the day, lunch-times and at the end of the working day versus a retail clothing store with

 Can the lift be placed close to the stairs?
 Could a platform lift be installed for limited use – where it will not be used as the main method of travel?
 If you install a lift in the main entrance of a building and the main stairs are at the back of the building, then the lift will be used more frequently.
 Conversely, if the lift is not in an obviously visible location then, ambulant people will choose the stairs.
 To make your lift fully accessible, always ensure that there is adequate signage to the lift and ideally, that lift placement is close to the stairs.